- Choose varieties that perform well in your area (selecting earlier or midseason maturity groups, if possible).

-The average row width in organic soybeans in North Carolina is 30 inches, but can be up to 38 inches and as low as 20 inches.
+The average row width in organic soybeans in North Carolina is 30 inches but can be up to 38 inches and as low as 20 inches.
 Narrow-row soybeans lap row middles sooner, reducing the need for weed control.
-Although narrow-row soybeans will compete more effectively with weeds, row spacing should not be so narrow as to prevent between-row cultivation.
+While narrow-row soybeans will compete more effectively with weeds, row spacing should not be so narrow as to prevent between-row cultivation.

 Maximum soybean yield potential is achieved once a soybean canopy has lapped the row middles and reached a height of at least 3 feet before flowering.
-In conventional production, this can be consistently achieved with plant densities of 100,000 plants/acre.
-However, this population recommendation is for production where herbicides are used and where there is minimal to no weed competition.
+In conventional production this can be consistently achieved with plant densities of 100,000 plants per acre.
+However, this population recommendation is for production where herbicides are used and there is minimal to no weed competition.
 In contrast to conventional soybean production, weed control is the largest challenge for organic soybean production, and higher soybean seeding rates is one tactic that can improve weed control.
 A higher soybean plant population produces a thicker soybean canopy early in the season when weed control is critical.
-A seeding rate as high as 225,000 seed/acre for organic soybeans result in better weed control, higher yield, and the highest economic return compared to seeding rates of 175,000, 125,000, and 75,000 seed/acre.
-Lodging can become a concern with rates higher than 200,000 seed/acre with some varieties.
-Furthermore, while soybean disease management is less of a concern than weed management, a thick plant stand will trap moisture in the canopy, which creates a favorable environment for many diseases.
-Higher populations in organic soybean production are also recommended when blind or broadcast cultivation—from implements such as the rotary hoe or flex-tine harrow—is in use.
+A seeding rate as high as 225,000 seed per acre for organic soybean results in better weed control, higher yield, and the highest economic return compared to seeding rates of 175,000.
+125,000. and 75,000 seeds per acre.
+Lodging can become a concern with rates higher than 200,000 seeds per acre with some varieties.
+Furthermore, while soybean disease management is less of a concern compared to weed management, a thick plant stand will trap moisture in the canopy, which creates a favorable environment for many diseases.
+Higher populations in organic soybean production are also recommended when blind or broadcast cultivation (from implements like the rotary hoe or flex-tine harrow) is in use.
 These secondary tillage implements pass over the crop rows, often reducing the plant stand by 10 to 20 percent.

 Seeding rate will depend on the planter capability, seed germination, and soil condition.
 Proper calibration of the planter is important, as well as planting in ideal soil conditions (the soil should be warm and moist, but not wet).
 If planting in June, increase these seeding rates by 20 percent.

-Soybeans yielding 50 bushels per acre will remove about 188 lb of nitrogen per acre, 41 lb of phosphate per acre, and 74 lb of potash per acre from the soil.
-However, manure and compost applications are usually unnecessary because soybeans are nitrogen fixing legumes and the crop can make use of any nutrients applied to, but not removed by, previous crops.
+Soybeans yielding 50 bushels per acre will remove about 188 pounds of nitrogen per acre, 41 pounds of phosphate per acre, and 74 pounds of potash per acre from the soil.
+However, manure and compost applications are usually unnecessary because soybeans are nitrogen-fixing legumes and the crop can make use of any nutrients applied to, but not removed by, previous crops.
 If soybeans were not grown in previous years, soybeans should be inoculated with species of Bradyrhizobium bacteria specific for soybeans.
-See Chapter 6 of this guide for more information about organic soil management.
+See Chapter 9: Soil Management for more information.

 Organic weed management is more challenging in soybeans than in corn because the soybean foliage does not generally overlap and shade the row middles until later in the season.
-Generally, narrow rows, down to 20 inches, and increased plant population can help the crop compete more effectively against weeds.
+Generally, narrow rows (down to 20 inches) and increased plant population can help the crop compete more effectively against weeds.
 When managing weeds in soybeans, consider also that different planting times for soybeans result in the plants competing against different sets of weed species.
 Weeds that emerge during the first four to five weeks after planting will cause the most damage in terms of yield reductions.
 Weeds that emerge after this time will have little effect on yield, although they may make harvest more difficult and will set seed.
 The goal should be to keep the field clean through the first four to five weeks after planting.
 Clean cultivation is used on most organic soybean acreage in the state.
 A blind cultivator, such as a flex-tine harrow or rotary hoe, is used before soybean emergence and approximately every five days afterwards.
 Anywhere from two to five blind cultivations occur before between-row cultivation begins.
 A frequent problem is the missing of blind cultivations due to wet weather.
 Unfortunately, near-row weeds missed during this wet weather often remain until the end of the season.
 Taller crops, such as corn, can endure lots of soil throwing, and between-row cultivators can be set to bury young weeds.
-Soybeans, however, can tolerate only small amounts of burial because pods sit low on the stem.
-One tactic is to “plant to moisture” when the weather forecast is clear so that at least one or two blind cultivations can occur on schedule.
-See Chapter 7 of this guide for more information on managing weeds in organic production.
+However, soybeans can tolerate only small amounts of burial due to how low pods are set on stems.
+One tactic is to plant to moisture when the weather forecast is clear so that at least one or two blind cultivations can occur on schedule.
+See Chapter 10: Weed Management, for more information.

 Soil fertility and pH maintenance